 The Greek letter iota was selected as the name for this honor society to represent the three goddesses Inana, Ishtar, and Isis.
-Iota Iota Iota strives to maintain the feminist values central to Women’s Studies and to encourage diversity, egalitarianism, and a supportive academic environment for all students.
+Iota Iota Iota strives to maintain the feminist values central to Women’s and Gender Studies and to encourage diversity, egalitarianism, and a supportive academic environment for all students.
 It was founded in 1992 at Metropolitan State College of Denver, where the Alpha chapter is organized.
 Also known as Triota, the honor society holds annual induction ceremonies, sponsored community service projects and co-sponsored events in over sixty chapters across the U.S.

 Illinois Wesleyan University’s chapter, the Iota Chapter, was established in 2001, and membership has reached as high as fifteen since then.
 Induction ceremonies for the Iota Chapter are typically held in the Spring Semester.

-Students must have completed three semesters at IWU with two courses in Women’s Studies (one at the 300-level or above), and have a grade point average of 3.0 or higher (overall and in WS) in order to qualify for induction.
+Students must have completed three semesters at IWU with two courses in Women’s and Gender Studies (one at the 300-level or above), and have a grade point average of 3.0 or higher (overall and in WS) in order to qualify for induction.
 Prospective members must complete an application form and submit a one-time fee of $15 at initiation.
 That fee pays for meetings costs and the cords that each honor society member may wear at graduation (and keep afterward).